saschaschramm/github-copilot/README.md

 The path to the file is part of the prompt.

 ### Prompt 2
-Now let's consider a slightly more complex two-file case.
+Now let's consider a slightly more complex two-file case where file `file2.py` is edited.

 * filename: `file1.py`
 * file content: `# Print hello, world`